kevin-wangzefeng/toc/proposals/graduation/cubefs-graduation-dd.md

 - [ ] **Demonstrate usage of the maintainer lifecycle with outcomes, either through the addition or replacement of maintainers as project events have required.**

   <!-- (TOC Evaluation goes here) -->
+  TODO: Kevin

-  - According to the GOVERNANCE documentation, specifically in the section on [Changes in Maintainership](https://github.com/cubefs/cubefs/blob/master/GOVERNANCE.md#changes-in-maintainership), some maintainers are not sufficiently active.
+  - According to the GOVERNANCE documentation, in the section on [Changes in Maintainership](https://github.com/cubefs/cubefs/blob/master/GOVERNANCE.md#changes-in-maintainership), some maintainers are not sufficiently active.
 Therefore, a TSC member launched a [pull request](https://github.com/cubefs/cubefs/pull/3311) and mentioned the relevant maintainers in the request
+  - Example

+  - <https://github.com/cubefs/cubefs/pull/3386> Chuanqing Zhang was added as a new committer
+  - <https://github.com/cubefs/cubefs/pull/3384> Shuqiang Zheng was added as a new committer
+  - <https://github.com/cubefs/cubefs/pull/3311> updated maintainer list including removal of inactive maintainers, and added steering committee members

   - Contributor propose to [add a committer](https://github.com/cubefs/cubefs/pull/3384) in line with the [Expectations from Committers](https://github.com/cubefs/cubefs/blob/master/GOVERNANCE.md#expectations-from-committers) section and nominate candidates according to the guidelines in the [Becoming a Committer](https://github.com/cubefs/cubefs/blob/master/GOVERNANCE.md#becoming-a-committer) section.

 - [x] **Project maintainers from at least 2 organizations that demonstrates survivability.**